Adaptive Model-Predictive Control of a Soft Continuum Robot Using a Physics-Informed Neural Network Based on Cosserat Rod Theory: Model-Predictive Control of SCRs Using Physics-informed Surrogates

 \section{Model-Predictive Control of SCRs Using Physics-informed Surrogates}

-To realize closed-loop shape control using the \ac{ddpinn} described above, a control algorithm that can handle the underactuation and a state-estimation approach that estimates the model states from available measurements are needed.
+To realize closed-loop control of the Cosserat rod state $\state$ using the \ac{ddpinn} described above, a control algorithm that can handle the underactuation and a state-estimation approach that estimates the model states from available measurements are needed.
 This section first describes the \acf{ukf} (in \sect{sec_UKF_design}) used for state estimation and proves its parameter estimation capabilities in numeric simulations.
 Second, the \acf{nempc} algorithm is introduced, and the control results in simulation and the real world are shown (\sect{sec_NEMPC}).